dotnet/core/release-notes/9.0/preview/preview7/wpf.md

     ```

 2. **Setting Window ThemeMode from XAML:**
-    Similar to Application ThemeMode, set the ThemeMode at the desired window'ss xaml as shown below.
+    Similar to Application ThemeMode, set the ThemeMode at the desired window's xaml as shown below.
     ```xml
     <Window
         x:Class="YourSampleApplication.MainWindow"